EnsureStudioGreve/ensure_rockstareditor/README.md

-# Rup-RockstarEditor - Ensure Studio Styling
+# Rup's RockstarEditor - Ensure Studio Fork & Styling

-**Rockstar Editor** is a fully functional UI script for controlling the Rockstar Editor in FiveM.
+**The Rockstar Editor** is a fully functional UI script for controlling the Rockstar Editor in FiveM.
 It provides a clean and user-friendly interface for starting, saving, discarding, and activating the Rockstar Editor.

 **Dependencies** [ox_lib](https://github.com/overextended/ox_lib)